jtbennett/create-ts-project/README.md

 - **`purge`**

   Runs the `clean` script to delete build outputs, and also deletes the package's `node_modules` and `coverage` folders.

+## VS Code tasks

+All of the root-level yarn scripts are also available as VS Code tasks.
+When you choose Run Tasks, you will see them listed.

+In addition, the `tsp add`, `tsp ref` and `tsp unref` commands are also available as tasks.
+These will prompt you to input package names and provides a drop-down for selecting a template for `tsp add`.

+I recommend that you also create a task to run each server in your repo in dev mode.
+A sample is included in the `./.vscode/tasks.json` file.
+Uncomment it and simply replace `my-server` with the directory name of your server package.

 ## Philosophy